EvergineTeam/dotnet-wasm-samples/README.md

 Wasm samples using .Net 6.0.

-- **console**: Small hello world wasm sample that links to a native external library.
+- **console**: Small hello world wasm sample that uses a native external library that makes a callback to .Net